kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Alert Detection

 The investigation started after a high-severity alert appeared in the LetsDefend monitoring dashboard.
-The alert rule identified suspicious access attempts involving sensitive Linux system files.
+The alert rule indicated a possible attempt to access sensitive Linux system files through a web request.

 ![image1](Image/image1.png)